 Rule 5 Draft rules

 Any club with an open spot on its 40-man roster is eligible to make a selection.
 Teams pick in reverse order of the previous season's standings.
-Last year, 11 players were picked in the Major League phase, eight of whom wound up seeing MLB playing time in 2020.
-The most impactful selection of the past few years remains right-hander Brad Keller, who was picked by the Reds from the D-backs in 2017 and then traded to the Royals.
-In three seasons since then, Keller has provided Kansas City with 360 1/3 innings and a 3.50 ERA.
+Last year, 18 players were picked in the Major League phase, 13 of whom wound up seeing MLB playing time in 2021.
+A couple of those selections were especially savvy.
+The Red Sox snatched right-hander Garrett Whitlock from the Yankees and saw him become one of their top relievers in 2021, with a 1.96 ERA.
+The Tigers' gave outfielder Akil Baddoo a chance after taking him from from the Twins and were rewarded with a 113 OPS+, 13 homers and 18 steals.

-The draft also features a Triple-A phase, during which 42 more players were picked last year.
+The draft also features a Triple-A phase, during which 56 more players were picked last year.
+One of those, left-hander Tyler Gilbert, threw a no-hitter in his first MLB start for the D-backs.

 The early years